 Term Description Sub-system The second highest level in the system hierarchy.
-Includes such items as fuselage, wings, actuators, landing gears, rocket motors, transmissions, and blades.
+Includes such items as fuselage, actuators, landing gears, rocket motors, transmissions, and blades.
 Surface morphology The defined surface texture of the substrate.
 System The highest level in the system hierarchy.
-Includes such items as the airframe, gearboxes rotor, propulsion system, electrical system, avionic system, and hydraulic system.
-System hierarchy The grouping/categorisation of the physical elements that comprise a final product as an aircraft), according to their complexity and degree of interconnected Comprises materials, parts/components, assemblies, sub-systems, and systems.
-Temperature resistance The ability to withstand temperature changes and extremes of temperature.
-Materials which have been accepted for testing or are currently undergoinTest candidateMaterials which have been accepted for testing or are currently undergoindesign owner, as a part of the substitution process.
-In the parent apauthorisation, this was referred to as a 'candidate alternative'.
-Type certificate Document issued by an Airworthiness Authority certifying that an Aerospace prod a specific design and construction meets the appropriate airworthiness requirement ValidationPart of the substitution process following Qualification and preceding verify that all materials, components, equipment, or processes meet defined performance requirements.
+Includes such items as the airframe, rotor, propulsion system, electrical system, avionic system, and hydraulic syst System hierarchy The grouping/categorisation of the physical elements that comprise a final pro as an aircraft), according to their complexity and degree of interconn- Comprises materials, parts/components, assemblies, sub-systems, and system Temperature resistance The ability to withstand temperature changes and extremes of temperature Test candidate Materials which have been accepted for testing or are currently undergoing testing by a design owner, as a part of the substitution process.
+In the parent applications for authorisation, this was referred to as a 'candidate alternative'.
+Type certificate Document issued by an Airworthiness Authority certifying that an Aerospace product of a specific design and construction meets the appropriate airworthiness requirements.
+Validation Part of the substitution process following Qualification and preceding Certification, to verify that all materials, components, equipment, or processes meet or exceed the defined performance requirements.
 Value of statistical life Values the impact of risks to the length of life.
-Verification The process of establishing and confirming compliance with relevant procedurequirements.
-Wear resistance The ability of a surface to withstand degradation or loss due to frictional measurements.
+Verification The process of establishing and confirming compliance with relevant procedures and requirements.
+Wear resistance The ability of a surface to withstand degradation or loss due to frictional movement against other surfaces.
 Sources: GCCA and ADCR consortia